markeu/AB-INBEV-ASSESSMENT/README.md

 ## Installation and Running the Application

-Ensure that you have nodejs and npm installed in your computer
+Ensure that you have NodeJS and npm installed in your computer

 a.
 Clone this repository into your named folder